Multi-Agent Workflows

 | Code generation | gpt-4o | Strong reasoning and code output |

-| Review/editing | gpt-4o | Good at analysis and critique |
+| Review / editing | gpt-4o | Good at analysis and critique |

-| Summarization | gpt-4o-mini | Fast, cost-effective for compression |
+| Summarization | gpt-4o-mini | Efficient at compression |

-| Style checking | gpt-4o-mini | Pattern matching, grammar rules |
+| Style checking | gpt-4o-mini | Pattern matching and grammar rules |

 researcher = UniversalAgent(name="researcher", model="gpt-4o-mini")